apernet/hysteria/README.md

 }
 ```

+`ok` indicates whether the authentication passed. `msg` is a success/failure message.

 #### Prometheus Metrics

 You can make Hysteria expose a Prometheus HTTP client endpoint for monitoring traffic usage with `prometheus_listen`.